-When Alcohol is involved
+When Alcohol is Involved

 Unfortunately, bystanders are less likely to intervene when alcohol is involved, particularly when both the victim and offender have been drinking.
-People tend to place the responsibility on the female for her behavior.
-However, alcohol is never a cause of rape or an excuse for committing a crime; consent cannot be obtained when someone is incapacitated due to alcohol or other substances.
+Alcohol is never a cause of rape or an excuse for committing a crime; consent cannot be obtained when someone is incapacitated due to alcohol or other substances.